Guide for completing the Coxswain Grade 3 declaration

 • Check tools and spares on board and that they are safely stowed

-• This could include spark plugs, spanner, spare battery
+• Including spark plugs, spanner, spare battery

-• Locate and check all safety and fire-fighting equipment, ensuring all is in date
+• Locate and check all safety and fire-fighting equipment, ensuring all is in date and operational.
+Must include:

 • Life jackets